Student debt poses a significant threat to retirements in the United States.

 Unfortunately, employer matching is typically limited to a small portion of salary.
 As a result, the employer matching is a nice start, but not the end of retirement planning.

 Student Loan Interest Rates vs. Earning Interest

-The challenge for would-be savers and student loan borrowers is to strike a balance between earning interest in order to grow a retirement balance and paying down interest to eliminate student loans.
+The challenge for would-be savers and student loan borrowers is to strike a balance between earning interest to grow a retirement balance and paying down interest to eliminate student loans.

 Most retirement investments come with risk and can produce a range of potential returns.
-Meanwhile, student loan debt has a fairly predictable interest rate.
+Meanwhile, student loan debt has a reasonably predictable interest rate.

 The question for borrowers is how much risk they are willing to tolerate.
-Investments can produce huge returns, but paying down student debt produces a guaranteed benefit.
+Investments can produce huge returns, but paying down student debt provides a guaranteed benefit.

 Using Tax-Advantaged Accounts